MIN | $32.96 (-0.21%)

 Climate Change Policy

-Our Climate Change Policy acknowledges our responsibility to address the impact of our operations on the natural environment and to drive action to reduce carbon intensity.
+The MinRes Climate Change Policy acknowledges our responsibility to address the impact of our operations on the natural environment and to drive action to reduce the emissions intensity of our mining operations.
+The Policy outlines our commitment to managing our climate-related opportunities and risks.

 Industry collaboration

-Addressing climate change requires coordinated effort and collaboration with a diverse range of stakeholders.
-To achieve this, we are committed to:
+Addressing climate change requires a coordinated effort and collaboration with a diverse range of stakeholders.
+To achieve this, MinRes is committed to:

-• developing and maintaining strong community and stakeholder relationships with those impacted by our operations to effect positive change including our employees, customers, suppliers, government partners, communities and investors
+• developing and maintaining strong community and stakeholder relationships with those impacted by our operations including our employees, customers, suppliers, government partners, communities and investors

-• participating with industry associations to engage with efforts to respond to climate change.
+• participating with industry associations to engage efforts to respond to climate change.

-As awareness of climate change continues to grow, we remain dedicated to conducting engagement with stakeholders, fostering a deeper understanding of their concerns, interests and potential opportunities.
-We have recently collaborated with the:
+MinRes regularly engages with stakeholders through a range of mechanisms including our website, publications, meetings, investor roadshows, industry events and at our Annual General Meeting.
+As awareness of climate change continues to grow, we remain dedicated to ongoing and frequent engagement with stakeholders, fostering a deeper understanding of their concerns, interests, and potential opportunities.
+MinRes is involved in the following collaborations:

 • Future Energy Exports Collaborative Research Centre